 Ditto what the others said and one hint.
 Start with the fartherest corner from the door and work toward the door.
 Have a large waste basket with you.
 When you get to the door push it out and throw it away.
-Anything you want will already be put away.
-If you are depressed do something about that too.
-When you are finished get a pot and plant some flowers.

 Maybe rearranging the furniture would motivate you or replacing some things, even painting the walls.
 There are some wonderful organizing magazines online they have great ideas that can motivate a person to get things cleaned up and keep them that way.
 If you don't organize now you never will, it only gets harder.
 Good luck:)

 I like the idea mentioned about starting in a back corner and working your way to the door.
 Another thing that works best for me is putting things in their place daily instead of waiting until it becomes overwhelming.
 When done with something, put it away wherever you have made a place for it.
 Even if you think you will want it again later, put it away until then.
 As you take one thing out, put something already out away(closet, laundry, shelf) I also found it helps to keep your bed made, makes everything look neater.
 Try and see your room as a bachelor apartment, maybe if you paid some sort of rent to your folks you might feel as if your room was your own.
 Not saying it has to be huge amount.
 Ask them to put it away/keep it for you if they won't accept it as rent.
 When you are ready to move out or on in life, then you will have some money to use to do it.